karl0sfandang0/ansible-3-client-demo/README.md

 Then run the demo playbook:

-ansible-playbook /home/vagrant/demo_playbook.yml
+$ ansible-playbook /home/vagrant/demo_playbook.yml

 After it completes run the tests again.

-At the end of the demo, in the ans folder, run:
+At the end of the demo, exit back to your laptop host and in the ans folder, run:

-./ansibledown.sh
+$ ./ansibledown.sh

-That will shut it all down
+That will shut it all down.